carlos-menezes/caravan/README.md

 ## Transports

-- [ConsoleTransport](./packages/transport-console): simple console transport that logs to the console.
+- [ConsoleTransport](./packages/transport-console): a transport that logs to the console with optional pretty printing.